Sagittarius (constellation): Terebellum

+On the east side of the constellation, Ptolemy described an asterism consisting of four 4th magnitude stars, which he called τετράπλευρον "quadrilateral".
+This name was Latinized to Terebellum by Johann Bayer in his 1603 Uranometria.
+The northernmost star, Omega Sagittarii, is now individually named Terebellum by the IAU; the other three stars are 59 Sagittarii, 60 Sagittarii, and 62 Sagittarii.
+In Chinese astronomy, the same group of stars is called Gouguo (狗国), meaning "land of dogs" or "dog kingdom".

+A constellation called Terebellum, the Drill, was also described by the medieval author Michael Scot.

+Space exploration

 The space probe New Horizons is moving on a trajectory out of the Solar System as of 2016 that places the probe in front of Sagittarius as seen from the Earth.
 New Horizons will exhaust its radioisotope thermoelectric generator long before it reaches any other stars.

 The Wow! signal was a strong narrowband radio signal that appeared to have come from the direction of Sagittarius.